celo-org/developer-tooling/docs/command-line-interface/account.md

   --ledgerAddresses=<value>
       [default: 1] If --useLedger is set, this will get the first N addresses for local signing

+  --ledgerLiveMode
+      When set, the 4th postion of the derivation path will be iterated over instead of the 5th.
+This is useful to use same address on you Ledger with celocli as you do on Ledger Live

   --signature=0x
       (required) Signature (a.k.a proof-of-possession) of the signer key